-We are offering 605,000 shares of our common stock or up to 3,890,825 pre-funded warrants in lieu of shares of common stock along with common warrants to purchase up to 4,495,825 shares of common stock.
+We are offering up to 4,216,868 shares of our common stock or pre-funded warrants in lieu of shares of common stock along with common warrants to purchase up to 4,216,868 shares of common stock.
+For each pre-funded warrant we sell, the number of shares of common stock we are offering will be decreased on a one-for-one basis.
 Each share of common stock or pre-funded warrant is being sold together with a common warrant to purchase one share of common stock.
 The shares of common stock or pre-funded warrants and accompanying common warrants will be issued separately.
 We are also registering the shares of common stock issuable from time to time upon exercise of the pre-funded warrants offered hereby.